Limited Liability Company

-- Professional LLC (PLC): This LLC structure allows certain professionals such as health care, financial, legal, and real estate appraisers to operate as a corporation.
-Only professionals individually licensed by the state of Vermont may organize as a PLC.
+Professional LLC (PLC)Allows certain professionals such as health care, financial, legal, and real estate appraisers to operate as a corporation.
+Only professional persons individually licensed by the state of Vermont may organize as a PLC.

-- Low-profit LLC (L3C): This LLC structure allows for the creation of an LLC that would be a hybrid of a nonprofit and for-profit entity designed to attract private investments and philanthropic capital in ventures designed to provide a social benefit.
+Low-Profit LLC (L3C)This LLC structure allows for the creation of an LLC that would be a hybrid of a nonprofit and for-profit entity designed to attract private investments and philanthropic capital in ventures designed to provide a social benefit.
 Please see “Low-Profit LLC” for more information.

 Limited Liability Company Law

-STOP: Before you get started we recommend that you consult with an attorney, accountant, or business advisor about which business structure is best for you.
+STOP: Before you get started, we recommend that you consult with an attorney, accountant, or business advisor about which business structure is best for you.

-Do not invest in websites, banners, advertisements, or other marketing materials until you receive a certificate confirming your ownership of the requested name.
+Do not invest in websites, signs, business cards, or other marketing materials until you receive a certificate confirming the availability and your ownership of the requested name.

 The state of Vermont operates under a “deceptively similar” standard.
-Under this standard, if the requested name is so similar to an already registered name, such that it would confuse the public as to whom they are dealing with, it will be rejected.
+Under this standard, if the requested name is too similar to an already registered name, such that it would confuse the public as to whom they are dealing with, it will be rejected.